U.S. firm Cobalt threatens arbitration over Angolan oil assets

 Cobalt also said it could seek protection under a bilateral investment treaty between Germany and Angola because its Angolan assets were indirectly held by a German subsidiary.

-Cobalt said it would "continue to fulfil its obligations" as operator on the blocks but did not plan any material investments in Angola until the issue was resolved.
+Cobalt said it would "continue to fulfill its obligations" as operator on the blocks but did not plan any material investments in Angola until the issue was resolved.

 Anish Kapadia, managing director at investment bank Tudor, Pickering, Holt & Co., said other firms would be reluctant to develop the assets while any arbitration was underway.